NonDairyNeutrino/Thesis/report/manuscript/manuscript.typ

 #pagebreak()
 === Convergence

-How quickly a sequence of approximate solutions approaches the true solution (usually asymptotically) is known as its rate of convergence, and applies to both iterative and discretizing algorithms.
+How quickly a sequence of approximate solutions approaches the true solution (usually asymptotically) is known as its rate of convergence (RoA), and applies to both iterative and discretizing algorithms.
-For iterative algorithms, such Newton's Method and Gauss-Seidel Relaxation, the rate of convergence is determined by how many iterations the algorithm needs to undergo for successive solutions to change within some threshold.
+For iterative algorithms, such Newton's Method and Gauss-Seidel Relaxation, the RoA is determined by how many iterations the algorithm needs to undergo for successive solutions to change within some threshold.
-For discretizing algorithms, such as the Finite-Difference and Finite-Element Methods, the rate of convergence is determined by how much the solution changes for increasingly accurate approximations of the domain.
+For discretizing algorithms, such as the Finite-Difference and Finite-Element Methods, the RoA is determined by how much the solution changes for increasingly accurate approximations of the domain.
 Because the PA is both iterative and discretizing, these rates depend on each-other and thus the number of iterations needed to converge depends on the discretizations of the domain.
+It should also be noted that the PA converges in at most a number of iterations equal to the coarse discretization @gander2007.

 @plt:convergence_coarse shows how the number of iterations the simulation needs to converge depends on the coarse discretization.
-For a coarse discretization less than $2^6 = 64$, the rate of convergence is nearly linear, but for a coarse discretization of $2^7 = 128$ the rate of convergence is much less than the coarse discretization e.g. a coarse discretization of $2^16 = 65,536$ converges in approximately 400 iterations; the latter behavior is known as superlinear convergence @nocedal2000numerical.
+For a coarse discretization less than $2^6 = 64$, the RoA is nearly linear, but for a coarse discretization of $2^7 = 128$ the RoA is much less than the coarse discretization e.g. a coarse discretization of $2^16 = 65,536$ converges in approximately 400 iterations; the latter behavior is known as superlinear convergence @nocedal2000numerical.
-Both the linear convergence for small coarse discretizations, and the superlinear convergence for greater discretizations are consistent with literature @gander2007 @gander2007Superlinear.
+Both the linear convergence for small coarse discretizations, and the superlinear convergence for greater coarse discretizations are consistent with literature @gander2007 @gander2007Superlinear.

 #figure(
   caption: [The number of iterations the simulations needs to converge to a solution versus the coarse discretization of the domain.
 These results show linear and superlinera rates of convergence for small and large discretizations, respectively.],